-- 1. International students between the ages of 18 and 70 are eligible for admission. - Applications must include a letter from a bank or supporting agency verifying availability of funds. - 3.
+- 1. International students, age 18 or older, are eligible for admission. - 2.
+Applications must include a letter from a bank or supporting agency verifying availability of funds. - 3.
 To help assure acceptance, applicants should apply at least 90 calendar days prior to the beginning date of the course. - No application or Immigration Form I-20 can be processed until all required materials and deposits have been received by the University. - 5.
 A Dual I-20 Form can be issued to those students accepted by the English Language Institute and deemed academically admissible by the University.
 This I-20 Form enables a student to enter the University in a degree-granting program once all admission requirements have been met.
 The student must make application to the English Language Institute and to the University.

-International students interested in attending the English Language Institute at The University of Southern Mississippi for intensive studies in English should direct all correspondence to:
+International students interested in attending the English Language Institute for intensive studies in English should direct all correspondence to: